madankalyan2211/Aarambh01/README.md

 1. Whitelist your IP in MongoDB Atlas
 2. Check `.env` file has correct URI
 3. Verify internet connection

+### MongoDB Atlas Connection Issues
+**Problem**: "Could not connect to any servers in your MongoDB Atlas cluster" **Solution**:
+1. Check [MONGODB_TROUBLESHOOTING.md](MONGODB_TROUBLESHOOTING.md) for detailed troubleshooting steps
+2. Add your current IP address to MongoDB Atlas whitelist
+3. For Render deployment, temporarily add `0.0.0.0/0` to whitelist for testing
+4. Verify your connection string and credentials

 ### Port Already in Use
 **Problem**: "Port 3001 already in use"